Ackee-Blockchain/trident/documentation/docs/writing-fuzz-test/writing-fuzz-test.md

     Keep in mind:

-    - You do not need to specify every `AccountStorage`, some accounts do not necessarily need to be stored in their corresponding storage.
+    - You do not need to specify every `AccountStorage`; some accounts do not necessarily need to be stored in their corresponding storage.
-        - For example `System Program` does not need to be stored, rather can be used from the `solana_sdk`.
+        - For example, `System Program` does not need to be stored and can be used from the `solana_sdk`.
-    - If you are about to Initialize `Mint` or `Token Account` in your Solana Program.
-        - use `Keypair` or `PdaStore` (not `MintStore` or `TokenStore`).
-    - If you are going to initialize `Associated Token Account` in your Solana Program.
-        - use `PdaStore`.
     - You can rename `FuzzAccounts` fields to whatever you want.
 The default names were generated based on the Program's `IDL`.

 ```rust